Jeffrey Holland (actor): Acting career

 After Dixon of Dock Green Holland worked with Jimmy Perry and David Croft for the first time when he took over the role of Private Walker in the Dad’s Army Stage Show.

 Throughout the 1970s Holland made one-off guest appearances in television shows such as Are You Being Served, Dad's Army and It Ain't Half Hot Mum.
 He also appeared in several episodes of Crossroads but it was in 1980 that he broke through to fame in the role of Spike Dixon, the resident comic at Maplin's holiday camp in Hi-de-Hi! by Jimmy Perry and David Croft, who were already well acquainted with his work.
 Later that year Holland appeared alongside Russ Abbot in The Russ Abbot Show and Russ Abbot’s Madhouse.

 Jimmy Perry and David Croft used three main Hi-de-Hi! actors, Paul Shane, Holland and Su Pollard, for their next joint project, You Rang, M'Lord?, which ran from 1988 to 1993.
 Holland played the footman James Twelvetrees.
-You Rang, M’Lord? was not as successful as Hi-de-Hi! in the UK, but it was very well received in Eastern Europe and especially in Hungary.
+You Rang, M’Lord? was not as successful as Hi-de-Hi! in the United Kingdom, but it was very well received in Central and Eastern Europe, particularly in Hungary.
 When attending an event in Budapest Holland said: "I’d never heard anything like it.
 I could have been Elvis Presley or The Beatles, the noise they made.
 I did my bit, when off stage I burst into tears because it was so overwhelming".
 Holland once again worked alongside Paul Shane and Su Pollard in another series by David Croft, Oh, Doctor Beeching!.
 It ran from 1995 to 1997 and was co-written by Richard Spendlove.

 In 2001 Holland performed in Goon Again, the 50th anniversary celebration of The Goon Show.
-He took the parts originally played by Peter Sellers, alongside Jon Glover playing Spike Milligan's roles, Andrew Secombe playing the son of his father Harry's character Neddie Seagoon and Christopher Timothy.
+He took the parts originally played by Peter Sellers.

 In 2011 Holland appeared in Coronation Street as Clive Drinkwater.

 In 2012 he was cast in the film version of Ray Cooney's farce Run for Your Wife as Dick Holland.
 The film was met with an overwhelmingly negative response from both critics and audiences.

 In 2013 he debuted his short one-man play ...
 And This Is My Friend Mr Laurel, based on the life of Stan Laurel, at the Camden Fringe festival.
 This was taken on tour in the UK in 2014–2015.
 The play was devised by Holland and written by Gail Louw.

+2017 saw Holland lead the company of The Wolverhampton Grand's in-house production, the stage adaptation of Brassed Off.
+The play, in which he played band leader Danny, ran from 23 August to 2 September.

 In November 2020 Holland attended a virtual Hi-de-Hi! reunion via Zoom, which was streamed to YouTube.
 Also attending the reunion were his co-stars from the show including Su Pollard, Ruth Madoc, Nikki Kelly, Linda Regan and David Webb.